vedph/gve-doc/ux/guidelines.md

 - **hints have variable count**: for each operation there can be zero or more hints.
 In most cases, each operation has one hint (e.g. a delete operation with a visual hint represented by a diagonal stroke on the text being deleted), but this is not a requirement.
 For instance, if a hand adds 3 numbers above 3 words to represent their reordering, we will typically represent this first with 3 distinct annotation operations each with a note hint (whose value is the number), followed by (usually) a move operation which effectively reorders the text.
 This move operation will have no hints, because its effect is already visually represented by all the previous annotations on the sheet, which added the numbers above words.

-### Non-Renditional Features
+### Using Non-Renditional Features

 Most of the features are renditional, while others are pure metadata with no implied visuals.
 Currently, these are:

+- **comment** (`comment`): an editorial comment of any sort.
+Note that this is totally distinct from notes: `r_note` and other similarly named rendition features represent textual annotations found on the snapshot, while this is a pure comment from the editor.
+The `note` feature exists as a shortcut to provide text for a note hint (see above about adding text).
 - **epigram number** (`epigram-nr`): the number assigned to the epigram.
 There can be multiple numbers, represented by multiple properties of this type.
+- **immediate** (`immediate`): added when the editor thinks that the operation was executed immediately after a previous action.
+For instance, the author might write a base text with an incorrect or incomplete word, and immediately after fix it, before continuing to write the rest of the text.
+- **log** (`log`): this logs the purpose of the operation.
+It is recommended to always include the log, with a global scope and as a single feature, so that each operation gets a sort of short description about its meaning.
 - **page beginning** (`page-beg`): a feature attached to the first character of the text starting a new page.
 - **page number** (`page-nr`): the number of the current page.
 This typically is coupled with `page-beg`, whose value is just boolean, to specify the number of the new page.
 This distinction is made so that the model can also be used without explicit page numbers.
+- **parallel** (`parallel`): added when the editor regards the change represented by the operation as thought by its author a potential alternative to the previous text, rather than a correction.
 - **reason** (`reason`): the reason for the operation.
 This is an editorial annotation; for instance, one might want to state that the reason for a word replacement is metrical.
-- **immediate** (`immediate`): added when the editor thinks that the operation was executed immediately after a previous action.
-For instance, the author might write a base text with an incorrect or incomplete word, and immediately after fix it, before continuing to write the rest of the text.
-- **comment** (`comment`): an editorial comment of any sort.
-Note that this is totally distinct from notes: `r_note` and other similarly named rendition features represent textual annotations found on the snapshot, while this is a pure comment from the editor.
-The `note` feature exists as a shortcut to provide text for a note hint (see above about adding text).
-- **log** (`log`): this logs the purpose of the operation.
-It is recommended to always include the log, with a global scope and as a single feature, so that each operation gets a sort of short description about its meaning.
-- **parallel** (`parallel`): added when the editor regards the change represented by the operation as thought by its author a potential alternative to the previous text, rather than a correction.
 - **stage name** (`version`): this assigns an alteration stage name to the version output by the operation which receives this feature.
 This means that its output is the final state of the alteration stage with that name; the following operation (if any) will belong to the next stage.